A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

 \subsection{Covering fraction}

-The covering fraction in this work represents the fraction of area around the galaxy which is covered by the cool entrained outflowing gas (in radial bins), traced by the \mgii\ residual emission above the $3\sigma$ limit (see Section \ref{sec:covering_fraction} for details).
-We choose the brightest pixel of the reconstructed residual counter arc as the center (Figure \ref{fig:sourceMgII_full_CARC}, middle panel).
-We compute the fraction of pixels in each radial bin that are above the $3\sigma$ limit out to 30 kpc.
+The covering fraction in this work represents the fraction of area around the galaxy which is covered by the continuum-subtracted emission (in radial bins), traced by the {\oii}, {\feii}, and {\mgii} above the $3\sigma$ limit (see Section \ref{sec:covering_fraction} for details).
+We choose the brightest pixel of the reconstructed counter arc image as the center (Figure \ref{fig:source_OII_FeII_MgII_full_CARC}, top row).
+We compute the fraction of pixels in each radial bin that are above the $3\sigma$ limit, out to 30 kpc.
 We select this distance limit to avoid any contributions from other bright foreground objects near the counter arc.
 The covering fraction can be interpreted as a measure of the porosity or patchiness of the outflowing gas \citep{martin2009physical,chisholm2016robust,chisholm2018feeding}.
 In this work, we use a different approach to measure $C_f(r)$.
-We measure the total area (pixels) exhibiting statistically significant \mgii\ emission to calculate $C_f(r)$.
+We measure the total area (pixels) exhibiting statistically significant emission to calculate $C_f(r)$.
 We calculate $C_f(r)$ in the source plane reconstructed counter arc only because it represents the full galaxy.
-Figure \ref{fig:covering_fraction} shows the measured covering fraction as function of radial distance for the \mgii\ emission doublet, continuum and \mgii\ residual emission, respectively.
-For the \mgii\ residual emission, we see that $C_f$ is nearly unity in the inner 3 kpc, which means that outflowing gas is ubiquitous at these inner radii.
+Figure \ref{fig:covering_fraction} shows the measured covering fraction as function of radial distance for the continuum-subtracted {\oii}, {\feii}, and \mgii\ emission, respectively.
+The {\oii} $C_f$ measurements (red diamonds), are almost unity within 2 kpc and then fall off sharply, reaching zero for all bins beyond 10 kpc.

+{\mgii} $C_f$ is nearly unity in the inner 3 kpc, which means that the outflowing gas is ubiquitous and totally covers the area within these inner radii.
 As we go outward from 3 kpc to 10 kpc, the covering fraction drops to $\sim 20\%$.
 From 10 kpc to 30 kpc, it gradually decreases and oscillates between 0 - and 10 \%.
 These fluctuations indicate that the outflowing gas is not uniformly distributed and is patchy.
 There are regions, where larger concentrations of outflowing gas exist even at large radial distances, and there are regions where little outflowing gas is detected.
 This reaffirms the canonical picture of a large-scale patchy galactic outflow that is being traced by the \mgii\ emitting gas.
-We characterize the \mgii\ residual emission covering fraction radial profile using a power law: